 After all is said and done, the defining factor for the Northstar Liberty is the tank capacities.
-Specifically, with 20-gallons fresh, 13-gallons grey and a 5-gallon cassette (with its own 4-gallon fresh reserve), the Liberty tank capacities will limit the number of days one can remain fully self-contained and off-grid.
+Specifically, with 20-gallons fresh, 13-gallons grey, and a 5-gallon cassette (with its own 4-gallon fresh reserve), the Liberty tank capacities will limit the number of days one can remain fully self-contained and off-grid.

 If you’re a weekend camper who goes out for three to four days tops, you’ll do well with the Liberty’s tank capacities.
 In fact, the Liberty is particularly ideal if that’s your truck camping lifestyle.

-If you’re thinking about truck camping off-grid for longer periods of time, plan on accessing fresh water, dump stations and residential toilets every three to four days.
+If you’re thinking about truck camping off-grid for longer periods of time, plan on accessing fresh water, dump stations, and residential toilets every three to four days.
 That’s exactly what we did when we borrowed Northstar Campers.

-Now seven-years after the Liberty first debuted, it’s obvious why this model remains an exceptional seller for Northstar.
-As we studied the layout and execution, we could literally see the decades of product refinement, not to mention the collected wisdom of thousands of Northstar customers, dealers and industry veterans.
+Now seven years after the Liberty first debuted, it’s obvious why this model remains an exceptional seller for Northstar.
+As we studied the layout and execution, we could literally see the decades of product refinement, not to mention the collected wisdom of thousands of Northstar customers, dealers, and industry veterans.

 If you’re looking for an extremely smart and highly practical truck camper to match to a three-quarter ton truck, put the Northstar Liberty high on your list.
-If your looking for a camper with superior winter camping capabilities, put this camper even higher on that list.
+If you are looking for a camper with superior winter camping capabilities, put this camper even higher on that list.
 Looking to tow without a hitch extension?
 Need the versatility of a cassette toilet?
 You may be looking at your next truck camper.

 7-foot floor length stops at rear bumper for extension-free towing